Frequently asked questions

 International students (attending the college on a study permit) should contact the International Education office.

 What is the deadline to apply to a program at Bow Valley College?

 Application open dates

-Many Bow Valley College programs fill up very quickly, so we recommend that you apply as early as possible after the program application open date.
+Many programs fill up very quickly, so we recommend applying as early as possible once applications open.

 Application close dates

 Applications for individual programs close once the program and wait-list have reached capacity.
 For program application close dates, please check the appropriate application instructions page:

 To find out if a program is wait-listed, please contact the Prospective Student Centre.

 International students should check the Application Deadline section of the International Application page.

 I want to apply to Bow Valley College.
 How do I do that?